JustinBack/JustinBack/README.md

-### Hi there 👋, I am [Justin Back](https://justinback.de/)!
+### Hi there 👋, I am [Justin Back](https://justinback.de/) ...

-I'm Justin Back, a software developer with 10+ years of experience in PHP and SQL flavored to Postgresql.
+... a software developer with 10+ years of experience in PHP and SQL flavored to Postgresql.
 I'm also proficient in CSS, JS, TS, and C#.
 I'm always looking for a challenge and excited to dive into new projects.
 Feel free to check out my website for more information.
 Currently I am running my own company, JRB IT focused on Active Directory and indivdual Software Development.
-(We also maintain a large PHP Framework/CMS!)
+(We also maintain a large PHP Framework/CMS!).
+Recently I have started working on AI related projects, check them out!

 - 💬 Brainstorm with me over tech and music
 - 📫 How to reach me: kontakt@justinback.de
 - 😄 Pronouns: he/him
+- 🤖 Working on AI

 ![Profile views](https://gpvc.arturio.dev/justinback)